Dry Cleaning And Laundry Market Size and Share

 Dry Cleaning And Laundry Market Analysis by Mordor Intelligence

-The dry-cleaning and laundry market reached a market size of USD 24.94 billion in 2025 and is forecast to climb to USD 38.03 billion by 2030, translating into an 8.81% CAGR over the period.
+The dry-cleaning and laundry market size in 2026 is estimated at USD 27.11 billion, growing from 2025 value of USD 24.94 billion with 2031 projections showing USD 41.19 billion, growing at 8.71% CAGR over 2026-2031.
 Demand is underpinned by rapid urbanization, expanding middle-class spending, and lifestyle shifts that favour time-saving services, especially in metropolitan hubs across the Asia-Pacific.
 Regulatory bans on legacy solvents and concurrent investment in energy-efficient machinery are tilting competitive advantage toward operators that can fund plant upgrades.
 Meanwhile, corporate pressure to report Scope-3 emissions is prompting large enterprises to reassess laundry outsourcing contracts, thereby opening new premium service opportunities.
 Platform economics are also reshaping the competitive field as on-demand apps scale through multi-city acquisitions and franchise partnerships, compressing the long tail of independent storefronts.

 Key Report Takeaways